SQream/sqream_docs/sqream_studio_5.4.7/executing_statements_and_running_queries_from_the_editor.rst

      - Generates an `RENAME TABLE AS <https://docs.sqream.com/en/latest/reference/sql/sql_statements/ddl_commands/rename_table.html#rename-table>`_ statement for renaming the selected table in the editing area.
    * - Adding column statement
      - Generates an `ADD COLUMN <https://docs.sqream.com/en/latest/reference/sql/sql_statements/ddl_commands/add_column.html#add-column>`_ statement for adding columns to the selected table in the editing area.
-   * - Truncate table statement
-     - Generates a `TRUNCATE_IF_EXISTS <https://docs.sqream.com/en/latest/reference/sql/sql_statements/dml_commands/truncate_if_exists.html#truncate>`_ statement for the selected table in the editing area.
    * - Drop table statement
      - Generates a ``DROP`` statement for the selected object in the editing area.
    * - Table DDL